 He was criticized for making cars

 In hindsight, it may perhaps seem perfectly natural for Honda to have expanded from motorcycles to cars.
-But in the early 1960s, that was actually an impudent move—a shot against Japan’s powerful business cartel.
+But in the early 1960s, that was actually an impudent move in Japan — a shot against the nation’s powerful business cartel.
 Japan’s Ministry of International Trade and Industry (MITI) wanted to consolidate the auto industry and limit competition.
 Helping to enforce MITI’s edicts were the nation’s powerful banks, who cooperated in full by withholding financing from Honda.

 When you come right down to it, Soichiro Honda’s decision to build cars may have actually been one of the toughest choices he ever made.